2025 U.S. Fatal Shootings by Police Statistics - State Breakdown | Police Brutality Center

 New Hampshire

-Police in New Hampshire killed three people in 2025, which is on par with most of the past ten years in the state, excluding 2024.
+Police in New Hampshire shot and killed three people in 2025, which is on par with most of the past ten years in the state, excluding 2024.

 3